 - Toss in the cubed sweet potato and stir to coat with the spices.

-- Add the chicken broth, diced tomatoes, tomato sauce and the chorizo.
+- Add the chicken broth, diced tomatoes, tomato sauce and chorizo.

 - Cover with the lid slightly ajar and simmer for 20 minutes or so until the potatoes are tender and can be easily pierced with a knife.

-- Toss in the kale, cover again with the lid slighly ajar and cook until the kale is wilted.
+- Toss in the kale, cover again with the lid slightly ajar and cook until the kale is wilted.